-An application funded by CPRIT under this mechanism may be submitted for a competitive renewal.
+An application funded by CPRIT under this mechanism may be submitted for one competitive renewal upon reissue of this RFA, or to an Individual Investigator Research Award mechanism.
 This policy is in effect for all awards submitted to date.
-See section 9.2.6.
-Competitive renewals are not subject to preliminary evaluation.
-Renewal applications move directly to the full peer review phase.
-See section 10.2.

 9. RESPONDING TO THIS RFA